PabloRR100/Reinforcement-Learning/Udacity_DRL_Nanodegree/p3_collab-compet/README.md

 In this script you will find the neural networks (in PyTorch) used as the brains of the Actor and the Critic.
 Feel free to modify them to increment their capacity.
 Note that bigger networks will probably have more ability to learn but at the cost of more training time, since there are more parameters to adjust (or learn).

+The general structured used in the Actor Critic models is represented here:
+![actcrit][actor_critic]
+The Actor will take in the states (or observations) and wil provide what the actions would be.
+These actions are concatenated to the tranformation that the first layer applies to the (batch sise number of) states, and forward until providing a single State-Value *V*.

 #### ```Agent.py```
 In this script you will find the Agent class.
 This class will import the Actor and Critic brains to the agent.